(updated)

 min. read

-Sync Rules from First Principles: Partial Replication to SQLite
+Sync Rules From First Principles: Partial Replication To SQLite

 Dominic Bauer